MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

 ---
-title: 'Multi-organizational on-premises Exchange mailbox migration with Microsoft Entra Connect'
+title: 'Multi-organizational on-premises Exchange mailbox migration for Hosters using Microsoft Entra Connect'
-description: Scenario that describes how to do a multi-organizational mailbox migration with hybrid identity.
+description: Scenario that describes how Hosters can do a multi-organizational mailbox migration with hybrid identity.
 author: billmath
 manager: amycolannino
 ms.service: entra-id-governance